shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-setup.md

 cd learn-web3-dapp
 yarn
 ```

-{% hint style="danger" %}
-There are known compatibility issues with Microsoft Windows and also Apple Silicon products!
+> There are known compatibility issues with Microsoft Windows and also Apple Silicon products! :
-{% endhint %}

-> Please **STOP** and read the following information carefully:
 >
 > **Windows Users:** please refer to a detailed installation guide [here](https://docs.figment.io/network-documentation/extra-guides/solana-setup-for-windows).
 >